An empirical Bayes Approach to stochastic blockmodels and graphons: shrinkage estimation and model selection: Introduction

 Due to higher model complexity, estimating a graphon is challenging.
 Some works \citep{NIPS2013_5047,Olhede14722,Latouche2016} have focused on the nonparametric perspective of this model and developed methods to estimate a graphon based on SBM approximation.
 These methods estimate a graphon function by partitioning vertices and computing the empirical frequency of edges across different blocks.
 Many algorithms put emphasis on model selection \citep{NIPS2013_5047} or bandwidth determination \citep{Olhede14722}. \citet{Latouche2016} proposed a variational Bayes approach to graphon estimation and used model averaging to generate a smooth estimate.

 After the block structure of a network is identified, most of the above methods simply use the empirical connection probability within and between blocks to estimate ${\Theta}$.
 When the number of nodes in a block is too small, the estimate can be highly inaccurate with a large variance. \citet{Latouche2016} developed an alternative method under a Bayesian framework, where they put conjugate priors on the parameters $({\pi}, {\Theta})$.
 In particular, they assume $\theta_{ab}\sim \text{Beta}(\alpha_{ab},\beta_{ab})$ independently for $a,b\in\{1,\ldots,K\}$, where the parameters $(\alpha_{ab},\beta_{ab})$ in the prior are chosen \textit{in priori}.
 Similar to the MLE, the connection probability $\theta_{ab}$ of each block is estimated separately and thus may suffer from the same high variance issue for blocks with a smaller number of nodes.
 To alleviate this difficulty, we propose a hierarchical model for network data to borrow information across different blocks.
 Under this model, we develop an empirical Bayes estimator for $\Theta=(\theta_{ab})$ and a model selection criterion for choosing the number of blocks.
 Empirical Bayes method is usually seen to have better performance when estimating many similar and variable quantities \citep{efron_2010}.
 This inspires our proposal as the connection probabilities can be similar across many different communities.
 By combining data from many blocks, estimates will be much more stable even if the number of nodes is small in each block.

-From our simulations and experiments on real-world data, our method generally provides estimates with higher accuracy and selects models that better fit the data.
-Moreover, our method can be easily implemented without much extra cost of computational resources, compared to existing approaches.
+In summary, our method has two major novel components: 1) shrinkage estimation for connectivity parameters, and 2) a novel likelihood-based model selection criterion, both under our proposed hierarchical model.
+As demonstrated by extensive simulations and experiments on real-world data, these contributions give us substantial gain in estimation accuracy and model selection performance, especially for graphons.
+Moreover, our method is very easy to implement and does not cost much extra computational resources compared to existing approaches.

 The paper is organized as follows.
 In Section~\ref{sec:EBM}, we will develop our empirical Bayes method for the SBM and the graphon, focusing on connection probability estimation and model selection on the number of blocks.
 Then we will compare the performance of our methods with other existing methods on simulated data in Section~\ref{sec:simulation} and on two real-world networks in Section~\ref{sec:realdata}.
 The paper is concluded with a brief discussion.
 Some technical details and additional numerical results are provided in the Supplementary Material.